There is no doubt that a fully landscaped garden will increase the value of your property & enhance the time you spend at home.

 The expertise service of a qualified Landscaper is invaluable and while planting plants and mulching is child’s play, laying areas of paving or constructing a retaining wall is an altogether different thing.
 If you are planning to give it a go, always check with your local council for approval requirements on retaining walls and remember a small amount of research could save you time and money.

-Choosing the right plant selection is difficult let alone how to combine them.
-With EZYplant’s Online Garden Bed Plans, you can choose from a range of professionally designed garden bed plans that work with your landscape design & budget.
+Choosing the right plant selection is difficult let alone how to combine them for a professional look.
+With EZYplant’s Garden Bed Plans, you can choose from a range of professionally designed garden bed plans that work within your landscape design & your budget.
 Our plans show you the right plants for your region, how many plants you will require and where to plant them within the garden bed area.
 It really is that easy!